 The sweet potato is widely cultivated throughout the American South and has been adopted by other cuisines around the world.
 The root is long and tapered, with a smooth skin whose color ranges between yellow, orange, red, brown, purple, and beige.
 Its flesh is rich and succulent..
 The sweet potato is the state vegetable of North Carolina, and the Sweet Potato Capitol of the World is Vardaman, Mississippi.
 Sweet potatoes came to be called yams by West Indian and African natives and the name endured.
 To prevent confusion, the USDA requires sweet potatoes labeled as “yams” to also be labeled as “sweet potatoes”.
 If you see a can of yams in the store, you’ll find “sweet potatoes” in the ingredients.

 Mississippi: A Guide to the Magnolia State, first published in 1938, was an installation of the American Guide Series, a group of books published under the auspices of the Federal Writers’ Project (FWP).
 Though compiled by the FWP, the books were printed by individual states (Mississippi’s was sponsored by the Mississippi Agricultural and Industrial Board) and contained detailed histories of each state with descriptions of every city and town.
 The format was uniform, comprising essays on the state’s history and culture, descriptions of its major cities, automobile tours of important attractions, and a portfolio of photographs.
 Here is the section of the guide describing my home county of Calhoun at that time.
-Note particularly the description of the horse auction at Pittsboro, a possible setting for Faulkner’s Spotted Horses.
+Note a description of the horse auction in Pittsboro, a suggested setting for Faulkner’s Spotted Horses.